goToMain/libosdp/README.md

   - Supports secure channel communication (AES-128).
   - Can be used to setup a PD or CP mode of operation.
-  - Exposes a well defined contract though `include/osdp.h`.
+  - Exposes a well defined contract though a single header file (`include/osdp.h`).
   - No run-time memory allocation.
 All memory is allocated at init-time.
-  - Well designed source code architecture
+  - No external dependencies (for ease of cross compilation).

 ## API